oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 cover:  "/img/posts/freedome_serverless/FreeDome-Webtask-Twitter-MainImage.jpg"
 ---

-## In this blog post, we will cover how to use [Auth0's Webtask](https://webtask.io), a serverless platform to monitor the twitter feed of *FreedomeVPN* and send us an email using [Sendgrid](https://sendgrid.com) when we find a promotion on Freedome VPN
+## In this blog post, we will cover how to use [Auth0 Webtasks](https://webtask.io), a serverless platform to monitor the twitter feed of *FreedomeVPN* and send us an email using [Sendgrid](https://sendgrid.com) when we find a promotion on Freedome VPN

 ----

 ### The idea
 Ok, so the idea is to watch the tweets from @freedomeVPN (using the Twitter API) and when there's a tweet that seems like it's a promo on the [freedome VPN service](https://www.f-secure.com/en/web/home_global/freedome), be notified so that we can save some money.
-I've been using freedome on my Windows PC and Android phone for 1+ year now and it's great.
+I've been using freedome on my Windows PC and Android phone for 1+ years now and it's great.
 I started using it on [Troy Hunt's](https://www.troyhunt.com/the-importance-of-trust-and-integrity-in-a-vpn-provider-and-how-mysafevpn-blew-it/) recommendation and I'm very satisfied with it.

 Example of email received when the notification fires:
 ![email received](/img/posts/freedome_serverless/sampleEmail.png)